alvachien/achihui/docs/ui_development_ut.md

 # Unit Tests
-Unit test is quite important to build a high-quality project;
+Unit test is quite important to ensure a high-quality project, and it will bring more values in regression tests when logic are updated.

-However, the complexity of the project will also bring efforts to maintain the unit test classes.
+With respect to the complexity of the project, it will also bring efforts to maintain the unit test classes.

+Therefore, list out the reusable the code snippets for preparing the unit tests among the Services and components will benefit the development.

-Hereby list the useful points for composing a unit test.
+Hereby list the useful code snippets followed by the Frequently met issues.

 ## Must Read
 Guideline is a must read, without any doubt.